-Also, we recommend you put your name of your tools.
+Also, we recommend you put your name on your tools.
 Many tools look alike.
 If your name is on your tools they are more likely to find their way home if mislaid.

-OPENING EVENING PROJECT: Our project will be led by Merrily O’Hara and Donna Mulvenny.
+OPENING EVENING PROJECT: Our project will be led by the Brandywine Valley Quilters.
 Come to the Ballroom for the Opening at 8:00 PM on Thursday.
-We will provide the supplies.
-You will need a sewing machine and basic sewing supplies.
-If you are not bringing a machine you can probably borrow a few minutes of sewing time from a neighbor with one.
+We will provide most of the supplies.
+No sewing is required.
+You only need to bring 3 things.

-[If you have an idea for a future project please bring a sample and show Sandy.
+[If you have an idea for an opening project please bring a sample and show Sandy.
 We are always looking for ideas for future retreats.]

 INFORMAL SHARING: Carrying on our tradition of sharing, we are planning several informal workshops during the retreat.
 You should have already received the workshop descriptions and schedule.
 If you have not pre-registered for the workshops and you want to take a class you may sign up at the Opening – if there is space available.
 Please be on time for classes.
 Kit fees are paid to the session leader in cash at the workshop.